owenthereal/gotask/README.md

 }
 ```

-By convention, `gotask` is able to discover the task and dasherize the name:
+By convention, the `gotask` CLI is able to discover the task and dasherize the task name:

 ```plain
 $ gotask -h